devSayca/devSayca/README.md

 Exploring Theory of Computation for alternative solutions of rupture.

-> 0. I reject popular mental limitations and judgments of exogenous systems and methodologies, because they prevent the discovery of solutions of rupture.
+> 0. I reject popular standard limitations and judgments about exogenous systems and methodologies, because they prevent the discovery of solutions of rupture.

 > 1. Systems modeling in contracts, flows, and invariants, to transduce logical blocks into a system at its maximum scalability.

-> 2. Cognitive tool design for augmenting human skills and work capacity, alongside AI agentics.
+> 2. Searching about cognition automation and scalability, with tool design for augmenting human skills and work capacity, alongside AI peers.

-> 3. Multi-channel communication between human/LLM agents through self-documenting architectures (DRAFT matrix, BIOPGE logic blocks, Markdown, RAG VectorDB).
+> 3. Multi-channel communication between human/AI agents through self-documenting architectures (DRAFT matrix, BIOPGE logic blocks, Markdown, RAG VectorDB, FMBOA conditional specifications).

 # 🔃 Tech stack